Adversarial and Reactive Traffic Entities for Behavior-Realistic Driving Simulation: A Review

-This category of learning-based agents focuses on methods that enable agents to exhibit either reactive or adversarial behavior, depending on the user's requirements.
-Additionally, methods within this category can control a single agent in an adversarial manner while simulating surrounding agents reactively.
-The ability of \Acp{DGM} to generate new samples from learned distributions makes them a leading approach for the generation of both reactive and adversarial agent behavior.
-For example, \cite{tan_scenegen_2021} employs a \ac{DAR} to create both realistic traffic scenarios and unlikely scenes. \cite{jiao_tae_2022} incorporates behaviors, such as aggressiveness and intention. \cite{ding_realgen_2023} utilizes retrieval-augmented generation combined with a spatial-temporal transformer to produce realistic and safety-critical scenarios.
-Similarly, \cite{lu_scenecontrol_2024} uses a transformer-based architecture with a lane \ac{GNN} to generate traffic scenes that meet arbitrary constraints.
-RouteGAN, proposed by \cite{yin_diverse_2021}, controls vehicles separately to generate diverse interactions, producing either safe or critical behaviors.
-Meanwhile, \cite{zhong_language-guided_2023} presents a language-guided scene-level conditional diffusion model and an \ac{LLM}-based interface to facilitate realistic and safety-critical traffic simulation. \cite{chang_controllable_2023} develops a guided diffusion models to create safety-critical scenarios with one adversarial and multiple reactive agents. \cite{huang_versatile_2024} introduces versatile behavior diffusion for scenarios involving multiple traffic participants.
-In addition, \cite{suo_mixsim_2023} leverages \acp{GNN} to trains a reactive goal-conditional policy that explicitly incorporates goals as routes on the road network.
+Methods in this category control individual entities adversarially while simulating surrounding entities reactively. \Acp{DGM} generate new samples from learned distributions.
+For example, \cite{tan_scenegen_2021} uses a \ac{DAR} to create both realistic and unlikely traffic scenarios. \cite{jiao_tae_2022} incorporates behaviors such as aggressiveness and intention. \cite{ding_realgen_2023} combines retrieval-augmented generation with a spatial-temporal transformer to produce realistic, safety-critical scenarios.
+Similarly, \cite{lu_scenecontrol_2024} uses a transformer-based architecture with a lane \ac{GNN} to meet arbitrary constraints.
+RouteGAN, proposed by \cite{yin_diverse_2021}, controls vehicles separately to generate diverse interactions, producing both safe and critical behaviors. \cite{chang_controllable_2023} develops a guided diffusion model to create safety-critical scenarios with one adversarial agent and multiple reactive agents. \cite{huang_versatile_2024} introduces versatile behavior diffusion for scenarios involving multiple traffic participants. \cite{rowe2025scenario} proposes a vectorized latent diffusion model for scene generation and an autoregressive transformer for simulating entity behaviors, enabling flexible, high-fidelity, and challenging scenarios. \cite{feng_dense_2023} extends \cite{yan_learning_2023} by inducing individual adversarial entities.
+Additionally, \cite{suo_mixsim_2023} uses \acp{GNN} to train a reactive goal-conditional policy that incorporates goals as routes on the road network.